Workplace Culture: 5 Steps to Becoming a Purpose-Driven Company

 The knowledge phase is exactly what you’d expect.
 This is where you dive deeper into your values.
 It’s examples.
 It’s your COO or CEO getting behind the camera to talk about them.
-And this is tied into ability.
+And this is tied to ability.
 Share team exercises that can be integrated into shift meetings where your employees learn how to live the values in their jobs.
 And it’s where managers can start to coach employees on them.

 The last phase is probably most important because it’s where most teams lose steam.
 And that’s reinforcement.
 When you first came up with your organization’s values, you probably rocked the first four phases.
 And then months or years later, they disappeared from your weekly communications.
 Make sure you have a plan in place for regular updates.
 Is it part of every town hall?
 A quarterly video.
 Do you tie your recognition program to it?
 Think about what makes sense for your organization that you can keep up with and stick with it.

 Step 2: Reflect Company Values in Every Message

 Our client KR Wolfe is a masterclass in value alignment in everything they do.
-There is no question at this company that the values are more than words on the wall, but why they do what they do.
+There is no question at this company that the values are more than words on the wall, but why do they do what they do.
 And it’s because they talk about their values weekly.
-They recognize employees who live them well.
-And they even hire and fire based on them.
+They recognize employees who live them well, and they even hire and fire based on them.
 There is no room for doubt at KR Wolfe that the values actually matter to how they conduct business and why they exist as an organization.
-And as a result, they have a great workplace culture and engaged workforce all working towards one common goal.
+As a result, they have a great workplace culture and engaged workforce all working towards one common goal.

 Step 3: Reward Based On It

 Employee recognition is important, period.
-But the more you’re able to root that recognition in your values, mission, and purpose, the better.
+But the more you’re able to root recognition in your values, mission, and purpose the better.